drug-design/course/docs/chapters/synthesis-of-drugs.md

 #### Drug Discovery

-The synthesis of new molecules plays a key role in the drug discovery process.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/drug-discovery-7bd417ce'><i class='fa fa-play' aria-hidden='true'></i></button>The synthesis of new molecules plays a key role in the drug discovery process.
 A drug candidate results from a lengthy and intense research activity where many molecules are synthesized and extensively tested.
 This generates informative structure-activity relationships for the conversion of this knowledge in the optimization and development of the drug candidate.
 *[structure-activity relationships]: Structure-Activity Relationships (SAR) is the analysis of the relationships between chemical structure and biological activity.

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/intro.png){: loading=lazy }
 #### Bulk Production

-The manufacturing and bulk production of a drug is costly and involves heavy industrial installations.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/bulk-production-a88e7c9b'><i class='fa fa-play' aria-hidden='true'></i></button>The manufacturing and bulk production of a drug is costly and involves heavy industrial installations.
 Millions of dollars can be saved by reducing the production costs of a drug.
 For example, for more than 60 years the commercial synthesis of Vitamin C has involved a six-step chemical process.
 Recently, an intelligent modification of the synthetic process has shortened it to only three major steps.
 More than 110,000 tons of Vitamin C are produced annually; the economical and ecological impact on what has become a $1 billion-plus industry are considerable.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/bulk.png){: loading=lazy }
 ### Goal of the Synthesis

-The aim of the synthesis is to prepare a target compound (TC, the drug candidate) which is synthesized by converting the starting material (SM) after a series of chemical interconversions have been carried out.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/goal-synthesis-1fadfb65'><i class='fa fa-play' aria-hidden='true'></i></button>The aim of the synthesis is to prepare a target compound (TC, the drug candidate) which is synthesized by converting the starting material (SM) after a series of chemical interconversions have been carried out.
 A, B ... are intermediate products, whereas X, &Psi;, &Omega; ... represent the reagents and conditions of the chemical reactions.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/goal.png){: loading=lazy }
 ### General Requirements before Starting

-Before starting an organic drug synthesis, the requirements are generally well established.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/general-requirements-before-starting-95099b3b'><i class='fa fa-play' aria-hidden='true'></i></button>Before starting an organic drug synthesis, the requirements are generally well established.
 The target compound should be of low molecular weight.
 We need cheap, non toxic, readily available materials and keep the synthesis short.
 Whenever possible, stereospecific reactions with high yields must be planned.
 The reactions should be adaptable to large-scale production methods with intermediate products that are easy to isolate, purify and identify.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/requirements.png){: loading=lazy }
 ### Number of Steps and Intermediates

-Drug synthesis is a multiple step process.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/number-steps-intermediates-d89233eb'><i class='fa fa-play' aria-hidden='true'></i></button>Drug synthesis is a multiple step process.
 The strategy consists of moving from SM to TC with a minimum number of steps.
 It is extremely important to address the issue of reducing the number of steps: in drug discovery this accelerates the discovery cycle, and in process manufacturing this reduces production costs of the drug.
 For example, nifedipine is synthesized in 2 steps, viagra and zyvox in 9, lipitor and cephalexin in more than 11 steps.

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/steps.png){: loading=lazy }
 ### Measurable Reaction's Characteristics

-Many characteristics of a reaction can be observed and measured as the reaction proceeds.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/measurable-reactions-characteristics-5c0759a0'><i class='fa fa-play' aria-hidden='true'></i></button>Many characteristics of a reaction can be observed and measured as the reaction proceeds.
 These typically include the yield, the reaction rate, the intermediates formed and the products obtained.
 Some of these are discussed in the following pages.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer